-Planning Application ref.
-19/00483/FLL Comments provided by Euan McLaughlin Service/Section Strategy & Policy Contact Details Development Negotiations Officer: Euan McLaughlin Description of Proposal Erection of a replacemen t dwellinghous e Address of site Rintoul, Milnathort Comments on the proposal NB: Should the planning application be successful and such permission not be implemented within the time scale allowed and the applicant subsequently requests to renew the original permission a reassessment may be carried out in relation to the Council's policies and mitigation rates pertaining at the time.
+Planning 19/00483/FLL Comments Euan McLaughlin Application ref.
+13/00403/1 LL provided by Service/Section Strategy & Policy Contact Details Development Negotiations Officer: Euan McLaughlin Description of Proposal Erection of a replacemen t dwellinghous e Address of site Rintoul, Milnathort Comments on the proposal NB: Should the planning application be successful and such permission not be implemented within the time scale allowed and the applicant subsequently requests to renew the original permission a reassessment may be carried out in relation to the Council's policies and mitigation rates pertaining at the time.
 THE FOLLOWING REPORT, SHOULD THE APPLICATION BE SUCCESSFUL IN GAINING PLANNING APPROVAL, MAY FORM THE BASIS OF A SECTION 75 PLANNING AGREEMENT WHICH MUST BE AGREED AND SIGNED PRIOR TO THE COUNCIL ISSUING A PLANNING CONSENT NOTICE.
 Primary Education With reference to the above planning application the Council Developer Contributions Supplementary Guidance requires a financial contribution towards increased primary school capacity in areas where a primary school capacity constraint has been identified.
 A capacity constraint is defined as where a primary school is operating at over 80% and is likely to be operating following completion of the proposed development, extant planning permissions and Local Development Plan allocations, at or above 100% of total capacity.
 This proposal is within the catchment of Milnathort Primary School.
 The existing property is in a derelict state.
-In line with paragraph 3.3 of the Developer Contributions and Affordable Housing Guidance a contribution will be required if the existing property is derelict.
-If the applicant can evidence that Council Tax has been paid on the property in the 7 year period prior to the submission of the current planning application then no contribution towards primary education will be required.
-If the property has been uninhabited for this 7 year period and no Council Tax paid then a contribution towards Primary Education will be required.
-Recommended Summary of Requirements planning condition(s) Education: £6,460 (If Council Tax paid the contribution requirement will be removed.)
+In line with paragraph 3.3 of the Developer Contributions and Affordable Housing Guidance a contribution will be required if the existing property is derelict. in the 7 year period prior then no contribution to to the submiss wards primary abited for this ncil Tax has been paid on the property sion of the current planning application y education will be required.
+If the 7 year period and no Council Tax paid ucation will be required.
+Recommended Summary of Requireme ents planning condition(s) Education: £6,460 (If Cou uncil Tax paid t he contribution requirement will be